The Anatomy of the Perfect Recruiting Email

-There’s no such thing as a “one size fits all” message for prospects that your team is sourcing—every candidate responds best to messages that have been written specifically for them.
+There’s no such thing as a ‘one size fits all’ message for candidates that your team is sourcing – candidates typically respond best to messages that have been personalized and written specifically for them.

 Despite this, there are a few general rules that you can follow if you want to consistently get candidates to open, click and reply to your messages.